Allier: Climate

 A transition zone in the middle of the country, Allier is actually a free zone between north and south.
-The department is wide open to Atlantic influences and enjoys a mild and humid climate dominated by westerly winds which helps a little to differentiate it from other parts of Auvergne.
+Atlantic weather influences cause a mild and humid climate dominated by westerly winds, which sets it apart from other parts of Auvergne.
 The weather variances coincide with the diversity of Bourbonnais territory such as: flat regions, low altitude Bourbonnais Sologne and large floodplains, the hill country, the average altitude of 300 to 600 metres, the central part of the department, and the semi-mountainous southern townships bordering the Combraille and Forez between 700 and 1,200 metres.

 There are two periods of maximum precipitation in June and October and a minimum in January and February with average of 694 millimetres in Montluçon (altitude 207 metres), 763 mm in Moulins (245 m), 778 mm in Vichy (251 m), 791 mm in Lapalisse (285 m) and nearly 1,200 mm in Assisi (1,050 m).
 As noted Atlantic winds are dominant from the west, northwest, or southwest.
 The influence of topography, especially in the valleys of Cher and Allier, also contributes to the south and north variance.